 As gangs killed gay men for sport, a hostilea police ruled deaths accidents or suicides

-There are 1 comment on the The Miami Herald story from 12 hrs ago, titled As gangs killed gay men for sport, a hostilea police ruled deaths accidents or suicides.
+There are 2 comments on the The Miami Herald story from Monday, titled As gangs killed gay men for sport, a hostilea police ruled deaths accidents or suicides.
 In it, The Miami Herald reports that:

 Steve Johnson takes a ferry in Sydney on Dec.
 7, 2016, to the site of his brother Scott's death in 1988.
 Australian authorities are reviewing the deaths of 88 men between 1976 and 2000 to determine whether they should be classified as anti-gay hate crimes.